c4dt/lightarti-rest-android/README.md

 Android wrapper based on [arti](https://gitlab.torproject.org/tpo/core/arti), "An implementation of Tor, in Rust".

-> :warning: **Warning: arti-android is not secure in all situations** Arti-android builds on top of [arti-rest](https://github.com/c4dt/arti-rest), which modifies several core parts of `arti`.
-It therefore does not have the same security guarantees as arti or the stock Tor client would.
-Before integrating this library check the reliability considerations in the [arti-rest](https://github.com/c4dt/arti-rest) repository to make sure that the security offered by this library is sufficient for your use case.
-In case of doubt, contact us in this repo.
-We'll be happy to discuss enhancements and limitations of our solution.
+> :warning: **Warning: arti-android is not secure in all situations**
+> Arti-android builds on top of [arti-rest](https://github.com/c4dt/arti-rest),
+> which modifies several core parts of `arti`.
+It therefore does not have the
+> same security guarantees as arti or the stock Tor client would.
+Before
+> integrating this library check the reliability considerations in the
+> [arti-rest](https://github.com/c4dt/arti-rest) repository to make sure that
+> the security offered by this library is sufficient for your use case.
+In case
+> of doubt, contact us in this repo.
+We'll be happy to discuss enhancements and
+> limitations of our solution.

+## Using the wrapper

 Library releases are published on Maven.
 To use the library in your project, add the following to your `build.gradle`: